 It is usually a result of higher base clicks or more cores from the desktop version as compared to the unlocked mobile core i5.

-Secondly, these incredible machines are designed with 4K Ultra HD graphics for crystal clear pictures.
+What’s more, these incredible machines are designed with Intel UHD graphics for 4K resolution.
 Ideally, the majority of these PCs are designed with the latest technology that is ideal for performance and mobility.

-Below is a detailed insight into some of the key benefits you will get from the small-form-factor PCs:
+Below is a detailed insight into some of the key benefits you will get from the SFF computers:

 Do you get nervous about being away from your PC when you travel?
 SFFs may be the answer you’ve been looking for.
-They’re much more compact than full-sized PCs, and they may be able to have more processing power than a gaming laptop.
+They’re much more compact than notebook computers, and they may be able to have more processing power than a gaming laptop.

 You can enjoy gaming, but not at the expense of the amount of space a typical gaming PC consumes on your desktop.
-Traditional gaming PCs will clog up your desk, making it unusable for other purposes.
+Old gaming computers will clog up your desk, making it unusable for other purposes.
 For a more convenient setup, you could be forced to put your computer on the floor.

 However, this creates a new set of issues because your computer is now more vulnerable to damage from flooding, kicking, or dust ingestion.
-Small form factor gaming PCs save space and are more convenient than their larger counterparts.
-SFF PCs can also be mounted on the back of your computer.
+Small form factor gaming PC saves space and are more convenient than their larger counterparts.
+It can also be mounted on the back of your computer.

-Let’s face it: full-sized gaming PCs will trigger your power consumption to skyrocket, making your electricity bill a topic of worry.
+Let’s face it: a full tower PC will trigger your power consumption to skyrocket, making your electricity bill a topic of worry.
 An SFF’s smaller package normally translates to lower overall power consumption.
 If you’re a big gamer, this will save you a lot of money on your utility bill.

 Besides, if you’re concerned about the climate, the reduced environmental impact that SFFs leave behind can make you feel better.

 Mounting kits are included in the majority of mini PCs.
-It allows them to be attached to the back of almost any LCD monitor or TV.
+It allows them to be attached to the back of almost any LCD monitor.

 Typically, if you’re looking for a way to save space, ensure you check on the mounting feature.
 Also, look for mounting holes on the back of your display, which, if present, should conform to the VESA mounting standard.

-Besides its compact size, the major benefit of the Intel NUC Performance Mini PC is that it can be used in several ways, such as a 4K streaming device when mounted to a TV Box.
-The Intel NUC Performance Mini PC will suit the bill if you’re searching for a machine that can be used in a variety of ways and won’t take up too much room.
+Besides its compact size, the major benefit of the Intel NUC Mini PC is that it can be used in several ways such as a 4K streaming device when mounted to a TV Box.
+The mini-computer will suit the bill if you’re searching for a machine that can be used in a variety of ways and won’t take up too much room.